Carnivac-Cov

 Carnivac-Cov or Karnivak-Kov is the first veterinary vaccine against COVID-19.
 It is an inactivated vaccine for carnivores such as dogs, cats, foxes, arctic foxes and mink.
-It was developed by the Federal Service for Veterinary and Phytosanitary Supervision of Russia to help prevent mutations in animals that can occur in cross-species transmission, which may spread back to humans, as is suspected to have occurred with the Cluster 5 variant in Denmark in November 2020.
+It was developed by the Federal Service for Veterinary and Phytosanitary Supervision of Russia to help prevent mutations in animals that can occur in cross-species transmission, as is suspected to have occurred with the Cluster 5 variant in Denmark in November 2020.

 The vaccine is given in 2 doses 21 days apart.
 In trials, the tested animals sustained an immune response for at least six months.
 The full course costs 500 ₽ (US$7).

 Clinical trials on animals began in October 2020.
 The vaccine was registered in Russia on 31 March 2021, where production began on 30 April and administration began on 26 May.